mfaustin/ProjectTwo558/data_channel_is_tech.md

     ##
     ## RMSE was used to select the optimal model using the smallest value.
     ## The final value used for the model was mtry = 1.

+After fitting the random forest model, the following variable importance plot is created.
+The top ten most important predictors are plotted using a scale of 0 to 100.

 ``` r
 rfImp <- varImp(rfFit, scale = TRUE)